cherryjs/cherry.js/README.md

 cherry.js
 =========

-cherry.js is a JavaScript core library, and it can run on both browser and Node.
-You can use javascript more easily with JustJS.
+[cherry.js](http://cherryjs.com) is a JavaScript utility library, and it can run on both browser and Node.
+You can use javascript more easily with cherry.js.
 The sample follows:

 Just include this script for using: